gssakash/gssakash/README.md

 I am a software engineer with experience in Flask, FastAPI, Generative AI, and Python.

-My current role involves working with LLM APIs like GPT 4 API and ChatGPT and using vector databases like Chroma DB to augment and improve their responses along with a lot of prompt engineering efforts for platform-specific requirements with the help of Python, Flask and FastAPI.
+My current role involves working with LLM APIs like GPT 4 API and ChatGPT and using vector databases like Chroma DB to augment and improve their responses along with a lot of prompt engineering efforts for platform-specific requirements with the help of Python, Flask, and FastAPI.

 </div>